On Sabbatical Spring 2017

 Dr. Powell was the first-place winner of the Elisabeth Schussler Fiorenza New Scholar Award.
 She also presents regularly at national and regional meetings of the American Academy of Religion.
 Dr. Powell serves as Book Review Editor for Journal of the Society of Christian Ethics.

-Introduction to Christian Theology and Religion
+THEO 120 Introduction to Christian Faith

-Theologies of Liberation
+WI-THEO 321 Theologies of Liberation

-"Sor Juana's Critique of Theological Arrogance," The Journal of Feminist Studies in Religion.
-27. 2 (2011).
+"Sor Juana's Critique of Theological Arrogance," The Journal of Feminist Studies in Religion 27 No. 2 (2011).